 - Video view rate: The number of video views divided by total impressions.

 - Link clicks: All clicks on the link or Website Card in your ad.

 - Link click rate: The number of link clicks divided by total impressions.

 - Cost per link click: Cost per link click is calculated by dividing total spend by the total number of link clicks received.
 You only pay the first time someone clicks on a link or Website Card in your ad.

 - App clicks: All clicks to install or open your app via the App Card.

 - App click rate: The number of app clicks divided by total impressions.

 - Cost per app click: Cost per app click is calculated by dividing total spend by the total number of app clicks.

-Bulk Export allows you to export data across multiple ads accounts that you manage, while the standard Export functionality only allows for export of data within one ads account.
+Bulk export allows you to export data across multiple ads accounts that you manage, while the standard export functionality only allows for the export of data within one ads account.